- What is severe asthma?

 It's also vital for anyone with asthma to be aware of known pollutants and irritants such as dust and fumes, and to avoid them where they can.
 Giving up smoking comes top of the list of things you can do yourself to cut your risk of airway remodelling.

 COPD stands for Chronic Obstructive Pulmonary Disease and is a collective name for a number of serious lung conditions.
-If you have asthma your lung function is normal between flare-ups.
 But someone with COPD will have poor lung function all of the time and when they take a reliever it doesn't open up the airways so it doesn't always help.

 What are the chances of going on to develop COPD?

 Long term severe or difficult asthma can lead to COPD.
-You're more likely to be given a COPD diagnosis if you tick all the following:
+You're more likely to be given a COPD diagnosis if you tick some of the following: